The perfect Church for imperfect people

 United Kingdom

-Vice-president and Professor of The Old Catholic University
+Vice-President and Professor of The Old Catholic University

 Board Member of the World Assembly of Old Catholic Bishops